 Space is limited, and we shall select no more than 12 faculty members to participate.
 Selected participants will be notified by the end of March.

-This program is co-sponsored by the Center for Teaching & Faculty Excellence, New Century College’s Social Justice Concentration, Women and Gender Studies, the Counseling and Development Program, and the Diversity Research and Action Center.
+This program is co-sponsored by the Center for Teaching & Faculty Excellence, School of Integrated Studies Social Justice Concentration, Women and Gender Studies, the Counseling and Development Program, and the Diversity Research and Action Center.